Potiphar's wife: In Genesis

-The Bible (Genesis 39:5-20) narrates her treatment of Joseph, slave to her husband Potiphar:
+The Bible (Genesis 39:5–20) narrates her treatment of Joseph, slave to her husband Potiphar:

 In Quran

-The Quran narrates the wife of Aziz’s treatment of Yusuf as follows:
+Potiphar's wife, as well as Potiphar himself, are not explicitly named in the Quran, though it alludes to a governor (Arabic: العزيز al-azīz) and his wife.
+The book narrates her treatment of Yusuf as follows:

 Interpretation

 In Jewish sources

-Jewish commentators also see some good motives in her actions.
-A story about Zuleikha is told in Sefer haYashar, where she was mocked by other aristocratic Egyptian ladies, her circle of friends, for being infatuated with a Hebrew slave boy.
-Inviting her friends to her home, Zuleikha gave them all oranges and knives to slice them with.
-While they engaged in this task, Zuleikha had Joseph walk through the room.
-Distracted by his handsomeness, all the ladies accidentally cut themselves with the knives, drawing blood.
-Zuleikha then reminded her friends that she had to see Joseph every day.
-Following this incident, her contemporaries no longer mocked her.
+The Sefer haYashar adds more lurid details to Potiphar's wife's character.
+She tried to seduce Joseph with fine garments, delicious viands and amorous words but when these attempts failed, she resorted to threats.
+Joseph resisted every temptation and this caused the wife to feel sick.
+One day, she saw her friends cutting themselves with knives whilst they peeled oranges due to Joseph's appearance.
+The wife told them that she suffered like them because she was forced to see Joseph every day.

+Other Jewish traditions say that the wife tried to kill her husband so she could keep Joseph to herself.
+Joseph reprimanded her for making him complicit in attempted adultery and murder.
+But the wife told him that she and her people would accept Joseph's religion if he yielded.
+Again, Joseph told her that Yahweh does not desire "unchaste worshippers" and after the wife invited him in a bedroom filled with idols, he told her that he feared Yahweh, who "saw all things".

+They also state that the wife attempted to seduce Joseph during a religious festival at the Nile River and that everyone knew Joseph's innocence, including the wife's eleven month old child and Asenath, who was the first to inform Potiphar.
+But Potiphar imprisoned Joseph to save his wife from public humiliation.
+Even after Joseph's freedom, the wife forced Joseph to look at her by putting an iron spear beneath his chin.
+Once more, Joseph resisted.

 Rashi comments that the wife of Potiphar saw through astrology that she would have children through Joseph.
 The astrological calculations however were slightly off.
 Asenath, her daughter (by adoption, in some accounts) became the wife of Joseph and therefore the wife of Potiphar begot grandchildren (not children) through Joseph.

 In Islamic sources

-Muslim scriptural commentators (Mufassirun) have regarded Zuleikha as a sinner and villainess with the exceptions of the great Muslim mystic poets Rumi, Hafiz and Jami.
+Muslim scriptural commentators (Mufassirun) have regarded Zuleikha as a sinner and villainess with the exceptions of the Muslim mystic poets Rumi, Hafiz and Jami.
 For Rumi, Zuleikha's obsession with Joseph is a symptom and manifestation of the soul's great deep longing for God.
 For this, he insists, it is true of any person's deep love for another.